tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 index_build_cmd: bowtie2-build U00096.3.fasta reference
 ```

-On file system the data and metadata are stored in files.
+On filesystem the data and metadata are stored in files.
 Furthermore, the
 metadata files are plain text and make use of open standards.
 This makes it
 possible to read and understand them without the need for specialised tools.

-In summary, dtool treats data and metadata as a unified whole.
-The dtool
-command  line interface (CLI) can be used to inspect a dataset's metadata allowing
-one to understand the content of the dataset.

 In this section three important features of dtool have been highlighted: